AetherInteractiveLtd/docs/docs/intro/tina/libraries/events.md

 # Events

+!!! info "Guide Page"

+    Information on this page might be outdated, and is **not** an up-to-date API reference.
+This is a guide on how to use Events.
+    For documentation, please go to [:material-cube: EventEmitter](/docs/api/event_emitter) and [:material-cube: EventListener]().

 Events are a core library that is used all over Tina, incluiding Networking.
 Events are useful when it comes to binding callbacks to a unique identifier and emitting data to it.

 ```ts